-In partial opposition to the widespread shop design which tries to evoke the attribute of masculine elegance referring to the abused paradigm of a fictious “English style”, the character of the Almini Shop tries to pick up the interrupted legacy of a Modern shop design where abstraction conjugated with precious detailing and warm material.
+In partial opposition to the widespread shop design which tries to evoke the attribute of masculine elegance referring to the abused paradigm of a fictious “English style”, the character of the Almini store tries to pick up the interrupted legacy of a Modern shop design where abstraction conjugated with precious detailing and warm material.

-This “modern tradition”, from Adolf Loos’ Knize shop in Vienna to the Galtrucco stores in Milano, constitutes for us a sort of foundation on which to search a contemporary language.
+This “modern tradition”, from Adolf Loos’ Knize shop in Vienna to the Galtrucco stores in Milano, constituted for us a sort of foundation on which to search a contemporary language.
 Architecture becomes a warm background of a superb handicraft, resonating with its sophistication and craftsmanship.
-The brass oval boxes on the warm grey felt upholstery of the walls, the shiny brass buttons holding it in place, the oak table and shelf, the large mirror over the grey stucco walls, all want to generate a warm atmosphere with an intentional slight “outdated” tone.
-Without any direct quotation or nostalgic image, the project accepts all the overtones and resonances of the post-WWII design and architecture scene in Milan, which gave form to a material culture still present today.
+The brass oval boxes on the warm grey felt upholstery of the walls, the shiny brass buttons holding it in place, the oak table and shelf, the large mirror over the grey stucco walls, and the portal, all want to generate a warm atmosphere with an intentional slight “outdated” tone.
+Without any direct quotation or nostalgic image, the project accepts all the overtones and resonances of the post-WWII design and architecture scene in Milan, which gave form to a the material culture still present today.